How to draw perspective – One-Point Perspective

 Any horizontal lines on the front-facing side of the buildings also stay horizontal.
 For example, the line of the floor and a horizontal roofline will stay horizontal.
 You can add these lines in now.

-To add a front-facing pitched roof, mark a line from the centre of the fourth section of the building and go up from the top corners to meet that line.
+To add a front-facing pitched roof, draw a line from the centre of the fourth section of the building and go up from the top corners to meet that line.

 The next stage is where the vanishing point comes into play.
 Lightly draw lines from the vanishing point to the corners of the buildings – you will notice the 3D image is now already beginning to appear.

-Add new vertical lines to show the distance the side of the buildings go back.
+Add new vertical lines to show how far side of the buildings goes back.

 You can now copy the angle of the front of the pitched roof from the new vertical line to show the back of it.